DMGoldstein/NoEscapingPhylogenetics/README.md

-# Data and source code for the paper "There's no escaping phylogenetics"
+# Data and source code for the paper "There's no escaping phylogenetics" (Goldstein forthcoming)

 ## Overview